Xavius123/design-system/README.md

 ### React Components

-The design system includes React components built with Tailwind CSS:
+The design system includes React components built with Radix UI and CSS Modules:

 ```jsx
 import { Button } from './components';